b-berry/rambling-enterprise/README.md

 Can you describe your Chef experience?

 I have almost 5 years of experience configuring Chef nodes, cookbooks, and encrypted databags using a privately provisioned Chef-server.
-I have experience troubleshooting Chef client issues on remote servers, deployment of bumped cookbooks and modified environments and performing these functions always under revision tracking with Git.
+I have experience troubleshooting Chef client issues on remote servers, deployment of bumped cookbooks and modified environments and performing these tasks always under revision tracking with Git.
 My changes to a local checkout are pushed to the remote origin and are passed through a Jenkins CI pipeline before being deployed to a live system.

 Do you have an open source project that you own or contributed to that you feel particularly proud about?